ErikVeland/dotNETQuiz/ARCHITECTURE_REDUX.md

 # Fullstack Academy - Technology-Specific Module Architecture

+> **Important Note**: This architecture is purely for educational purposes and coding challenge requirements.
+In the real world, running 5+ separate technology stacks just to teach about them would be considered architectural overkill.
+Think of this as an extreme learning exercise rather than a practical production approach!

 This document outlines a revised architecture where each module uses the technology stack it teaches.

 ## Proposed Architecture